 Saturday 11th September 2021-

 We are looking for volunteers to help us spread the word about the event among the local community.
-This is a great way to raise money for a local church as well as the YHCT and a fun way to spend the day friends and family.
-If you have an interest in cycling and walking, or feel you have the ability to help raise awareness and participation in next year’s event, taking place on Saturday 11th September, please contact us for a chat: firstname.lastname@example.org
+This is a great way to raise money for a local church as well as the YHCT and a fun way to spend the day with friends and family.
+If you have an interest in cycling and walking, or feel you have the ability to help raise awareness and participation in this year’s event, taking place on Saturday 11th September, please contact us for a chat: firstname.lastname@example.org